Tinley Park 17-year-old killed days after father says he ‘did not trust her’ to go to school prom, court docs show - NewsBreak

 Mohammed Almaru, 42, is accused of killing his daughter, Mia Maro, 17, before police responded to their home Sunday evening in the 7800 block of West 167th Place.
 He faces first-degree murder charges.

 When officers arrived at the home, Maro was found dead in the lower level of the house.
-She had multiple bruises on her arms, legs, feet, torso, skull and face.Video of college student attacking food-delivery robot leads to 2 arrests
+She had multiple bruises on her arms, legs, feet, torso, skull and face.Tinley Park father charged with first-degree murder of teen daughter

 At the scene, Almaru had self-inflicted wounds to his wrist and throat.
 Officials found a box cutter near his right hand and he had blood on his pants, shirt and socks.
 He also ingested pills and was taken to Advocate Christ Medical Center, where he was stabilized Monday afternoon.